jusdeliens/xihara/README.md

 [![](https://mermaid.ink/img/pako:eNptkctOAzEMRX8l8oqKzg-M2CBKJRZddYciIU9iTa3JA_JQVUr_ncyUCaUlK_s417q2j6C8JmhBGYxxxdgHtNKJ8h4dWzTi4atpxCqr4ZauOe5u6St1Af_gVtyzSwJ7usbbFNj1oienKVwWR0ncoC3h3eKqYDHRDCfbk73jGYjatCMcnrzxoRbinu0sLOlHRjXM-emy3zhY7deM3iN_0otbE6WKFbpnTP_qpxX8Guq8N4Lj256NrjBkV7WwBEvBIutyiUknIe3IkoS2hBrDIEG68R_m5LcHp6BNIdMS8rsu6_g53BmevgFsko8R?type=png)](https://mermaid.live/edit#pako:eNptkctOAzEMRX8l8oqKzg-M2CBKJRZddYciIU9iTa3JA_JQVUr_ncyUCaUlK_s417q2j6C8JmhBGYxxxdgHtNKJ8h4dWzTi4atpxCqr4ZauOe5u6St1Af_gVtyzSwJ7usbbFNj1oienKVwWR0ncoC3h3eKqYDHRDCfbk73jGYjatCMcnrzxoRbinu0sLOlHRjXM-emy3zhY7deM3iN_0otbE6WKFbpnTP_qpxX8Guq8N4Lj256NrjBkV7WwBEvBIutyiUknIe3IkoS2hBrDIEG68R_m5LcHp6BNIdMS8rsu6_g53BmevgFsko8R)

 Don't forget the
 - *Single responsability* : each class of your design must have only one reason to change.
-Name it with an action verbe to make sure of it.
+Name it with an action verb to make sure of it.
-- *Interface segregation* : a user should not depend of things he does NOT need !
+- *Interface segregation* : a user should not depend on things he does NOT need !
 If I want to characterize any picture using your classes, it will be great to have the minimal dependencies all behind interfaces, thus, at worse, I will only have to redevelop 1 class that inherits from your interface.
 - *Open to extension, close to modificaiton* : For instance make sure your characterizers can work with any data, coming from an Ova or anything else, to don't have to re-develop all your code each time you want to use with another camera.